kunaljainwin/Nptel-Deep-Learning-notes/README.md

 SVD for learning word representations

-SVD for learning word representations (Contd.)

-Continuous bag of words model
+Continuous bag of words model(Does not count occurences)

 Skip-gram model